polyphene/docs.holium.org/docs/contributing/hip.md

 **Accepted**

 The HIP becomes a final standard.
-A Final HIP exists in a state of finality and should only be updated to correct errata and add non-normative clarifications.
+An **accepted** HIP exists in a state of finality and should only be updated to correct errata and add non-normative clarifications.

 **Withdrawn**